SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 When any of the AIDS in the protocols above are thresholded multi-sig it means the set of controlling key-pairs for the AID is more than one.
 Then the basic protocol templates need to be modified.
 For signing this modification is that at least one signature from the set of controlling keys must be attached or the message is dropped.
 In order to indicate which key was used to generate any signature, an indexed signature is used.
 This is a special encoding that embeds the index in the derivation code for the signature.
 The edge may then collect in escrow single-signed messages, where each is signed by at least one of the keys until the threshold is reached or drop the message if escrow times out before the threshold is reached.
 Any intermediary may do the collection and escrow before passing along the message.
 This enables the intermediary to load balance and reduces the memory and processing requirements of the edge.

 For encryption, each key in a multi-sig provides a unique encryption destination.
 This means that for each of the message examples where there is an encryption destination with a decryption key, the ciphertext must appear as a list of ciphertexts each with a destination that corresponds to one of the multi-sig destination AIDs controlling keys.
 This may require two destinations, one that is the AID in order to look up the key state and the second an index into the key list in order to look up the specific key used to decrypt.
-Using the index is a much more compact approach and separately listing each destination key.
+Using the index is a much more compact approach than separately listing each destination key.

 ## Interaction Non-Content Metadata